UK-Jordan Industry Academia Partnership Programme

-The lead applicant will be an individual at a Jordan university which must propose a means of collaboration with co-applicants that meet the above-identified Programme outcome areas.
+The lead applicant will be an individual at a Jordanian university (public or private) which must propose a means of collaboration with co-applicants that meet the above-identified Programme outcome areas.
 Co-applicants must include at least one local industry partner and at least one UK university or research institution partner.
-Additional partners are not obliged but are encouraged, especially the involvement of UK industry partners from academic spin-out and SME sectors.
+Additional partners are not obliged but are encouraged, especially the involvement of UK industry partners.

 As a result of the call, a series of grants in the range of GBP £10,000 to GBP £50,000 will be issued.
 The project duration will not exceed 24 months, including all project activities and final reporting.
-The proposed start date for the project must be within April 2018 and all projects, including submission of reports, must be completed by end of April 30th 2021.
+The proposed start date for the project must be within April 2019 and all projects, including submission of reports, must be completed by end of April 30th 2021.
 80% of the award amount will be given up front with the remaining 20% on completion of a satisfactory final report.

-For any questions concerning the application or the online applications system, please contact Shaarad Sharma or a member of the International Team.
+For any questions concerning the programme, please contact Shaarad Sharma or the International team. .